-I started working on the design system while I was working full time designing a service that provided intelligence data to Government analysts.
+I identified a need for documenting design patterns while working full-time as the lead designer on a service that provided intelligence data to Government analysts.
 At that point, there was no easy way to share design patterns that were performing well.
 I identified this gap and put together a small team of designers to help me build something.
-We got together a working prototype and started collecting patterns and components from services around the Home Office.
+We built a working prototype and started collecting patterns and components from services around the Home Office.

-After delivering the intelligence service, I joined our central design ops team to lead on design systems at the Home Office and across the UK Government.
+After delivering the intelligence service, I joined our newly formed design operations team to lead on design systems at the Home Office and across the UK Government.
 As a dedicated resource, I could really push on and build faster.
-I also started to run regular research sessions with our designers and teams to get a better understanding of their needs.
+At the same time, I could run regular research sessions with our designers and teams to get a better understanding of their needs.

 The impact on Government

 Our design teams depend on the system to not only help them design services but also to prototype.
-We provide code snippets and flow diagrams to make using our patterns and components as easy as possible.
+I've built code snippets and flow diagrams to make using our patterns and components as easy as possible.
 And we integrate directly with the prototype kit used across Government.